sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

   <img src="/img/posts/logforwarder_2/img_3.png" title="" width=500>

 Then, add a Log Forwarder Instrument by clicking the “Add Instrument” button.

   <img src="/img/posts/logforwarder_2/img_4.png" title="" width=500>

 **Step 2: Configure networking for Log Forwarder Instrument**

 Let’s add an Interface with connectivity to your upstream SIEM system.

-In our case, we have a dedicated physical interface that’s connected to the Internet.
+In our case, we have a dedicated physical interface that’s connected towards the SIEM.
 We configure that interface to our Instrument.

 Choose Configure from the Log Forwarder Instrument dropdown menu.

   <img src="/img/posts/logforwarder_2/img_5.png" title="" width=500>

 Add an Interface.
 If using static IP configuration, remember to add a default route and DNS.
-Make sure to choose capabilities RX and TX.
+Make sure to choose RX (receiver) and TX (transmit) capabilities.

   <img src="/img/posts/logforwarder_2/img_6.png" title="" width=500>

 **Step 3: Configure Fleet Event Pipeline**